nnnsss999/llmattacks/secure_llmattacks_v3/README.md

 ## Quick Start

-1. Install the package and dependencies from the project root:
+1. Ensure Python 3.11 is available and install the package from the repository root:
    ```bash
    python3 -m pip install -e secure_llmattacks_v3
    ```